 Recently, I had a client approach me for a simple fix to the home page of their website.
 They needed to implement a feature that would completely change the landing page for their website.
 They were an online business, so their homepage was a huge deal for them.

 They had no idea how to make the change, but in about 20 minutes I was able to fix the problem.
 I charged them $500 for the change and they were happy to pay it because it was of huge value to them and they could not do it on their own.

-As you can see, these three criteria offer no formula or perfect way to calculate pricing.
+As you can see, these three criteria offer no formula or perfect way to calculate how to price yourself as a freelancer.
 Instead, they are intangible metrics to base your pricing on.

 When figuring out pricing look at these metrics and consider them, but always remember that with pricing, there are no rules.